utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/properties.md

 Property names should follow Kotlin's style which is `camelCase`.
 For consistency with Godot's style, your properties are actually registered as `snake_case`.
 So a property `someFlag` in Kotlin is usable in GDScript as `some_flag`.

+## Core type specifics

+Registered properties of core types like `Vector3` are not nullable in Godot.
+Hence, you cannot register properties of core types as `lateinit` or nullable!

 ## Exporting properties

 A registered property can be exported (a.k.a make it visible in the Godot editor) by annotating it with `@Export`.